Arriba! 12 Must See Festivals in Spain!

-Home » Spanish Culture » Holidays & Festivals » Arriba!
-12 Must See Festivals in Spain!
+Home » Spanish Culture » Holidays & Festivals » 11 Top Spanish Festivals you Can’t Miss!

-Spain is a fun place to live and a big part of that comes from it’s amazing fiestas and festivals throughout the year.
+Spain is a fun place to live and a big part of that comes from it’s amazing Spanish festivals that take place throughout the year.
 Most of these events come from religious holidays but dont be fooled, that doesnt stop the party!
 Make room in your calendar for these crazy, fun, and unique festivals around Spain to make your trip even more memorable!

-This very loud festival is a wonder in the northern Basque region of Spain.
+This very loud Spanish festival is a wonder in the northern Basque region.
 People fill the streets from far and wide as they drink, dance and watch performances by many of the drumming bands from Spain.
 From sunrise to sunset you will hear the loud booming of the drums as bands represent their regions and their gastronomy in a friendly competition.

-Some call Fallas the largest celebration in the world, with parades, mass gatherings, fireworks ceremonial burnings and large amounts of drinking and dancing in the streets.
+Some call Fallas the largest celebration in the world, with parades, mass gatherings, fireworks ceremonial burnings of breathtaking scultures and large amounts of drinking and dancing in the streets.
 If you can only visit 1 major fiesta while in Spain, Fallas is tied with Carnival as the one to experience.

 Traditionally Carnival marks the start of Lent, but as time has gone on it has become one of the largest and craziest parties of the year.
 Modelled after the celebrations in Rio de Janeiro the city and the people are dressed in colours, feathers, sparkles, venetian masks and head dresses as they dance at street parties, and circus themed events.

-Although there are Gay Pride festivals around the world, Madrid has become quite famous for its celebrations.
-Nominated to Host the 2017 WORLD PRIDE festival, Madrid is the place to be.
-The entire city fills up with colours, people and music who are all there to celebrate world equality.
+Although there are Pride festivals around the world, Madrid has become quite famous for its celebrations and is now considered the largest in Europe.
+Ever since it was chosen to host the Wold Pride festival in 2017, it has been known to bring in nearly 2 million people to the city for the celebrations.
+During the festival the entire city fills up with colours, people and music who are all there to celebrate world equality.

-July: San Fermín & The Running of the Bulls (Pamplona)
+July: San Fermín & The Running of the Bulls in Pamplona

-Probably the most well known Fesitval in Spain, The Running of the Bulls is a token of Spanish culture.
+Probably the most well known Spanish festivals, The Running of the Bulls is a token of Spanish culture.
 The festival commemorates the be-heading of the Saint Fermin who died a Martyr.
 Famously, at 8:00 am a people risk their lives to run the streets with 7 large bulls with the goal of touching as many as possible, while the days close with bull fights.

-Unlike most fiestas in Spain, Tomatina has no religious background, instead it celebrates the first major Tomato fight in the small town of Buno.
+Unlike most Spanish festivals, Tomatina has no religious background, instead it celebrates the first major Tomato fight in the small town of Buñol.
 People from all over the world travel to throw tomatoes at each other and have their clothes stained in the juice for memories.

 La Mercè is the largest festival in all of Catalonia!
 It’s held in Barcelona and involves some of the most traditional Catalan fiesta’s in the region.
 From famous Catalonian castling, massive live concerts, fireworks in Plaza España, community feasts, and fire runs!